-Today marks a break from my usual Lit Maven Monday critical book review post.
-Rather, I am bringing you an example of literary criticism.
+Today marks a break from my usual book reviews.
+Rather, I am posting an example of literary criticism.
 This was originally written for my senior seminar class which explored road imagery in American Literature.
 John Steinbeck will forever rank as one of my favorite authors.

 Bonding with the Joads: Attaining Closure in The Grapes of Wrath

 Many readers, from literary critics to students, feel that the ending of John Steinbeck’s novel The Grapes of Wrath is unsatisfying.
 They believe that the unsettling image of Rose of Sharon breastfeeding a starving stranger does not bring about the right measure of closure for a book that undertakes the huge task of depicting the predicament that the migrants were up against.

 Indeed, such a powerful and revealing moment like the final scene offers little in the way of definitive satisfaction for the reader.
 Steinbeck’s ending does leave the reader hanging because he does not intrude as an author and give the Joads an ending that rises above their hopeless situation.
 Doing so would destroy the spirit of the story that portrays how desperate the lives of the migrants have become.
 It is a story that cannot end triumphantly.

 Instead, closure in The Grapes of Wrath must be found in the disturbing ending that Steinbeck invokes.
 After taking the reader through six hundred pages of strife it would not make sense for the author to paint a rainbow when winter is setting in, work is nonexistent, and the Joads have nowhere to go.